 Though the vast majority of its agricultural base is gone, the area soil is still very fertile and during various times throughout the year, you may still see produce stands along the side of the road.

 At the northwest corner of Foothill Boulevard and Haven Avenue sits what was one of California’s oldest wineries — the Virginia Dare.
 Today, this historic building has been transformed into offices, but still retains its original 1830’s architecture.

-Just a bit further on down Route 66, at the northwest corner of Foothill Boulevard and Archibald sits the Richfield Oil station, or Cucamonga Service Station.
-The station opened before the Mother Road in 1915, and served Route 66 travelers until the 1970’s.
+Just a bit further on down Route 66, at the northwest corner of Foothill Boulevard and Archibald sits the Richfield Oil station or Cucamonga Service Station.
+The station opened before the Mother Road in 1915 and served Route 66 travelers until the 1970s.
 This place stands out among the more modern views of the road.
-In January of 2013, Lamar Advertising of Loma Linda, CA donated the land the station sits on to the Route 66 Inland Empire, California Association, who reopened the building in October 2015 as a museum.
+In January of 2013, Lamar Advertising of Loma Linda, California donated the land the station sits on to the Route 66 Inland Empire, California Association, who reopened the building in October 2015 as a museum.
 For more information see their website HERE.

 Continuing along to Hellman Avenue, look for the New Kansan Motel at 9300 Foothill Boulevard, its name conjuring up memories of mid-westerners escaping during the dust bowl days.

 On the corner of Vineyard and Foothill sits the old Thomas Winery, the oldest winery in the state.
 Established in 1839, legend has it that the first owner mysteriously disappeared leaving hidden treasure still undiscovered on the property.
 The winery, now a California historical landmark, still stands in the building, today called the “Wine Tailor,” along with a coffeehouse and restaurant.

 The original 1860’s Rains Home that was once the center of the Rancho Cucamonga has been restored and can be toured at 8810 Hemlock.